AcnodeLabs/AlgeSDK/README.md

 ## USER Variables, Objects and Methods

 All your Application specific variables and objects can be defined and used within the class in the same hpp file.
-It is recommended that you restrict your App�s code in the same hpp file, you may use your own objects as a separate hpp code file and include in the App.hpp defines section, but still a better way is to write re-usable code is through the Extension Scheme of the SDK.
+It is recommended that you restrict your Apps code in the same hpp file, you may use your own objects as a separate hpp code file and include in the App.hpp defines section, but still a better way is to write re-usable code is through the Extension Scheme of the SDK.
 You can use inner classes and avoid using class wizards that auto generate class file pairs of Cpp and h files one per class.
 If you are used to using C/C++ cpp and header files separately, consider making all reusable code as an Extension, and retain only the App specific code in the App.hpp File.

 ## About Messaging and Commands